shieman/VideoProcess/README.md

 Super Resolution
 Colorization
 ```

 # White Balance
-Color White Balance
+Color White Balance.

-from opencv xphoto contrib module
+from opencv xphoto contrib module.

 # Denoise
-Performs image denoising using the Block-Matching and 3D-filtering algorithm
+Performs image denoising using the Block-Matching and 3D-filtering algorithm.
+It works on Black and White images...

-from opencv xphoto contrib module
+from opencv xphoto contrib module.

 # Video Stabilization
 Perform video stabilization.
 From opencv videostab contrib module.

 # DAIN
 "Dain-App is a free app that let you take any form of media like movies, stop-motion, anime, cartoons,
 sprites, etc and interpolate new frames, generating a bigger frame-rate from the original file."